Welcome to SARPi

 "Slackware ARM on a Raspberry Pi"

 This website is designed as an end-to-end guide to install and run Slackware ARM Linux on a Raspberry Pi.
 It takes for granted that those reading this guide are not complete novices to Linux, or the Raspberry Pi.
 Although, you may find it easy to follow even if you've not spent that much time in a Linux shell.
 Give Slackware a try and certainly aquire a Raspberry Pi (or three).
 You don't know what you're missing!

-From this guide you are able to install Slackware ARM 14.1, 14.0, or 13.37 on a Raspberry Pi.
-The best thing to do if you're using this website for the first time, is to start at the "First Steps" page and work your way down to "What's Next?".
+From this guide you are able to install Slackware ARM 14.1, or 14.0, on a Raspberry Pi.
+The best thing to do if you're using this website for the first time, is to start at the "First Steps" page and work your way down to "What's Next?"
 Use the links on the left to navigate around the website.

 For those who are new to the Raspberry Pi

 The Raspberry Pi (short: RPi or RasPi) is an ultra-low-cost ($25-$35) credit-card sized Linux computer which was conceived with the primary goal of teaching computer programming to children.
 It is developed by the Raspberry Pi Foundation, which is a registered charity in the United Kingdom (UK).
 The foundation exists to promote the study of computer science and related topics, especially at school level, and to put the fun back into learning computing.
 The device is expected to have many other applications both in the developed and the developing world (Read more).